hughlang/tweek/docs/1-basics.md

 ## Animate square
-The following is the relevant code that creates a square and animates the position, size, and color in a 1-second animation.
+This is the relevant code that creates a square and animates the position, size, and color in a 1-second animation.
 It also uses the ease() function to alter the motion speed to make it more interesting.
-And finally, it specifies the repeat cound and delay and tells it to apply the "yoyo" effect.
+And finally, it specifies the repeat count and delay and tells it to apply the "yoyo" effect.

 ```rust
         let rect = Rect::new(150.0, 200.0, 80.0, 80.0);